Cardiac cycle

 The cardiac cycle is the performance of the human heart from the beginning of one heartbeat to the beginning of the next.
 It consists of two periods: one during which the heart muscle relaxes and refills with blood, called diastole, following a period of robust contraction and pumping of blood, called systole.
-After emptying, the heart relaxes and expands to receive another influx of blood returning from the lungs and other systems of the body, before again contracting to pump blood to the lungs and those systems.
-A normally performing heart must be fully expanded before it can efficiently pump again.
+After emptying, the heart relaxes and expands to receive another influx of blood returning from the lungs and other systems of the body, before again contracting.

 Assuming a healthy heart and a typical rate of 70 to 75 beats per minute, each cardiac cycle, or heartbeat, takes about 0.8 second to complete the cycle.
+Duration of the cardiac cycle is inversely proportional to the heart rate.